protocol/research-website/content/posts/202104-snarkpack/index.md

 * Aggregation verifiying key $(H^\alpha,G^\beta)$

 Note that it also requires a power twice as high as Groth16's SRS.
-We could make of course a new trusted setup, but we wanted to rely on the same security assumptions as of today and running a trusted setup is an expensive and long process we wanted to avoid.
+We could of course create a new trusted setup, but we wanted to rely on the same security assumptions in use today, and running a trusted setup is an expensive and long process that we wanted to avoid.

-One idea we had is that we could use two Groth16 SRS, for example the one from Filecoin and Zcash together, so we end up with two hidden exponent $\alpha$ and $\beta$.
-This was actually our first thought but *this would have been totally insecure*!
+One idea we had is that we could use two Groth16 SRS, for example the one from Filecoin and Zcash together, so we end up with two hidden exponents $\alpha$ and $\beta$.
+This was actually our first thought, but *this would have been totally insecure*!
 Indeed, with two Groth16 SRS we would have $(G^\beta)^i$ and $(H^\beta)^i$  for $i:0 \rightarrow n$ while in our commitment scheme SRS, the verifying key only contains terms of the form $H^{\beta^{2i}}$, where the exponent of $\beta$ is even.
 In other words, given an SRS constructed from two Groth16 SRS, *the binding property is broken*.
 Let's see an example where we can devise two different messages that map to the same commitment.
 The commitment of the vector $\mathbf{A} = \{(G^{\beta^2})^x, G^y\}$ is:
 $$
 C_{A} = \prod e(A_i,V_i) = e(G^{\beta^2 x},H)e(G^y,H^{\beta^2}) = e(G,H)^{\beta^2 x + \beta^2 y}